devopshobbies/devops-roadmap/README.md

 ## Step 0: Basic requirements
 - Linux (LPIC-1)
+    - [LPIC-1: Linux Administrator (101-500 and 102-500)](https://app.pluralsight.com/paths/certificate/lpic-one) (you need to have pluralsight subscribtion to see this courses. this path is around 30 hours and it's so amazing) (English Language)

 - Docker
+    - [Docker for the Absolute Beginner](https://kodekloud.com/courses/docker-for-the-absolute-beginner/) (this course is free and it's a good start for learning docker )
 - Bash-Script
     - [Bash Script Tutorial](https://github.com/ahmadalibagheri/bash-script-tutorial) (Sample Traning Code)
 - Git